 For Professional Engineers:

-If your larger projects requires a professional civil engineer, you need to may have to submit additional documents.
+If your larger projects requires a professional civil engineer, you may have to submit additional documents.
 Projects with:

 You must import the Seattle 158-Year Precip / Evap Series into the models.

 When you submit continuous modeling for review, a summary of the output using SPU Hydrostats must be provided.